Geospatial metadata: Geospatial metadata tools

 There are many proprietary GIS or geospatial products that support metadata viewing and editing on GIS resources.
 For example, ESRI's ArcGIS Desktop, SOCET GXP, Autodesk's AutoCAD Map 3D 2008, Arcitecta's Mediaflux and Intergraph's GeoMedia support geospatial metadata extensively.

 GIS Inventory is a free web-based tool that provides a very simple interface to create geospatial metadata.
 Participants create a profile and document their data layers through a survey-style interface.
 The GIS Inventory produces metadata that is compliant with the Federal Content Standard for Digital Geospatial Metadata (CSDGM).
 The GIS Inventory is also capably of ingesting already completed metadata through document upload and web server connectivity.
 Through the GIS Inventory web services, metadata are automatically shared with US Federal agencies.

 GeoNetwork opensource is a comprehensive Free and Open Source Software solution to manage and publish geospatial metadata and services based on international metadata and catalog standards.
 The software is part of the Open Source Geospatial Foundation's software stack.

 GeoCat Bridge allows users to edit, validate and directly publish metadata from ArcGIS Desktop to GeoNetwork (and generic CSW catalogs) and publishes data as map services on GeoServer.
 Several metadata profiles are supported.

 pycsw is an OGC CSW server implementation written in Python. pycsw fully implements the OpenGIS Catalogue Service Implementation Specification (Catalogue Service for the Web).
 The project is certified OGC Compliant, and is an OGC Reference Implementation.

+pygeometa provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files (affectionately called metadata control files [MCF]).
+Leveraging the simple but powerful YAML format, pygeometa can generate metadata in numerous standards.
+Users can also create their own custom metadata formats which can be plugged into pygeometa for custom metadata format output.

+The R geometa package provides facilities to read, write and validate geographic metadata defined with ISO TC211 / OGC ISO geographic information metadata standards, and encoded using the ISO 19139 and ISO 19115-3 (XML) standard technical specifications.
+This includes ISO 19110 (Feature cataloguing), 19115 (dataset metadata), 19119 (service metadata) and 19136 (GML).